rufilboss/100DaysOfDevOps/Day 34 -Terraform Pipeline using Jenkins/day34.md

 * Terraform init

+    * This is used to initialize a working directory containing our Terraform configuration files

 * Terraform Format

     * In this case, I am checking the file checked in to the git is properly formatted if not simply failed at that point